 When precarious contracts mean workers can be fired at will, abuse is difficult to challenge.
 It’s no coincidence that the workers facing these conditions are largely migrant workers from Eastern Europe and women workers face the worst abuse: with new workers at the Sports Direct warehouse being referred to as “fresh meat”.

-War on Want is supporting Unite the Union’s Sports Direct Shame campaign to give the protection of a union to all workers and end the abuse of precarious contracts.
+War on Want supported Unite the Union’s Sports Direct Shame campaign to give the protection of a union to all workers and end the abuse of precarious contracts.

 If we come together we can stop this race to the bottom, and win protection at work for everyone.

 What are Precarious Contracts?

 Precarious contracts are contracts where the worker can’t be certain what work they will get in the future.
 These can take many forms.